NeuralEnsemble/cobrawap/pipeline/stage01_data_curation/README.md

 5. Running the curation stage Snakefile manually

 Once the whole pipeline is configured it should be run directly from the top level, the *‘pipeline/’* folder, by calling the `snakemake` command.
-However, to check and debug the curation stage, it can be run on its own, by navigating into the *‘stage01_data_curation/’* folder, and calling snakemake.
+However, to check and debug the curation stage, it can be run on its own, by navigating into the *‘stage01_data_curation/’* folder, and calling `snakemake`.
 Additional to the Nix data file the stage also produces an example plot of the signals and metadata (using the `PLOT_*` parameters in *config.yaml*), as a check whether the loading and annotations worked correctly.